-Beginning in the fall of 2012, all Middle School students at St. Francis have personal iPads to use in every class.
+All students grades K-8 at St. Francis have personal Chromebooks to use in every class.
 They can access digital textbooks, use a multitude of research tools, and work with apps for studying, creating videos, and communication in multiple forms.

 Technology in the Primary Grades

 All classrooms have an electronic display — a projector, a Smartboard, a wide-screen TV, or a combination of these tools — for the enhancement of lessons in all subject areas.
 In the primary classes, Chromebooks are used for online learning through various web tools and supplemental resources.